Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 ## With rewinder system

-With a rewind device, you can use any BMCU and any version of firmware, and the BMCU will perform similar behavioral logic as the AMS.
+With a rewind device, you can use any BMCU and any version of BMCU firmware, and the BMCU will perform similar behavioral logic as the AMS.

 ## Without rewinder system
 For setups without a rewinder, there are some special firmwares modified by `@XC`.
 Unlike the original firmware which relies on filament detection (e.g., optical or steel ball sensors), this version uses a time-based retraction mechanism to define the unloading distance.